the-turing-way/the-turing-way/book/website/reproducible-research/case-studies.md

 ## Summary

-In this chapter a selection of case studies is presented that can be used to see how reproducible research methods can be used in practice.
+In this chapter, a selection of case studies is presented that can be used to see how reproducible research methods are used in practice and applied across fields.
-If you think that you might have an exampel to contribute yourself, feel free to open an issue at [issues].
+If you think that you might have an example to contribute yourself, feel free to open an issue at [issues].

 ## How this will help you/ why this is useful